NCAR/climate-primer-water/doc/ch5_attribution.rst

 variability once the memory of the initial state is lost.
 One can estimate the forced component from the ensemble-average at any point in time, since the internal component is randomly phased across the different members of the ensemble.
-The figure below (Deser et al., 2020) illustrates how the random phasing of internal variability of 60-year trends over North America can obscure the forced trend at any given location.
+The figure below (Deser et al. 2020) illustrates how the random phasing of internal variability of 60-year trends over North America can obscure the forced trend at any given location.
 Note the regional differences in the spatial patterns of the